CrossOmics/Lotus/docs/citations.rst

 * **UMAP**: L. McInnes, J. Healy, and J. Melville. *UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction.* `arXiv:1802.03426 <https://arxiv.org/abs/1802.03426>`_

+**t-SNE**

+If you use t-SNE for dimensionality reduction and visualization, please cite:

+* **t-SNE**: L. van der Maaten and G. Hinton. *Visualizing Data using t-SNE.* Journal of Machine Learning Research 9, 2579-2605 (2008).

+**Diffusion Maps**

+If you use diffusion maps for dimensionality reduction and visualization, please cite:

+* **Diffusion Maps**: R. R. Coifman and S. Lafon. *Diffusion maps.* Applied and Computational Harmonic Analysis 21, 5-30 (2006).

 **PCA**

 Principal Component Analysis is a standard technique.
 If relevant, cite: